Explore the transformative power of surrender as the key to aligning with divine blessings and thriving in life.

 Let’s face it, becoming willing to fully thrive, to pull out all the limiting stops held in place by the small self, is a leap into the unknown.

 Many questions arise when we arrive at the threshold of willingness.
-Those ever-branching quandaries arise from two main arteries of doubt or two big questions: (1) What if what God (or Spirit, or Higher Power) wants for my life is not what I want?
-And (2) what if I try and fail?
+Those ever-branching quandaries arise from two main arteries of doubt or two big questions:

 I remember this one.
 The very mention of spiritual surrender had me fearing my next destination would be the convent, my next outfit a full black habit complete with a pair of Birkenstocks.
 And I’m not even Catholic.
 This misunderstanding obviously had to be cleared up before I could progress on the divine path that was right for me.
 Whatever fears we have about where Spirit might send us if we become willing to follow divine direction are rooted in what yoga calls the primal error — avidya — ignorance, or wrong knowledge of the Self.
 We fear what God might ask of us if we surrender because we have not yet discovered that God is already our life.

 This question is like the wave asking, “What if the ocean doesn’t want what I want?”
 The answer to our question lies in knowledge of the true Self, knowledge that reveals what surrender is.